lucasrod16/image-resize/README.md

 It performs the following steps:

-- Provisions all of the cloud infrastructure
+1. Provisions all of the cloud infrastructure.

-- Uploads the JPEG image at `testdata/test.jpg` to S3 to trigger the Lambda function.
+2. Uploads the JPEG image at `testdata/test.jpg` to S3 to trigger the Lambda function.

    - The image is uploaded via a PUT request to the newly created REST API `/images` endpoint.

-- Asserts that the Lambda function executes successfully
+3. Asserts that the Lambda function executes successfully.

-- Asserts that the metadata written to DynamoDB matches what is expected.
+4. Asserts that the metadata written to DynamoDB matches what is expected.

+5. Tears down all of the cloud infrastructure.